 Non-glandular unicellular trichomes are the first to develop on a cannabis plant.
 These tiny hairs help the plant retain moisture in extremely hot temperatures.
 Also found early on in the plant’s development are cystolythic trichomes, which are slightly larger than the unicellular trichomes.
 Cystolythic trichomes are found on the leaves and are believed to stop predators of various kinds.

 Glandular trichomes produce and store resin, and are the source of a cannabis plant’s terpene profile and its content of cannabinoids like THC and CBD.
-They are found in ample supply on healthy female cannabis plants: the ones we smoke, dab, eat, or vape to enjoy the medicinal effects of marijuana.
+They are found in ample supply on healthy female cannabis plants: the ones we smoke, dab, eat, or vape to enjoy the marijuana.
 As opposed to their non-glandular counterparts, glandular trichomes are always multicellular.

 There are three sub-categories of glandular trichomes.
 Capitate-stalked trichomes are the most important to our cannabis experience, as they carry the most cannabinoids, terpenes, and other essential oils.
 Capitate-sessile trichomes also produce cannabinoids, but to a much lesser extent than capitate-stalked trichomes.
 Bulbous trichomes are tiny and virtually invisible to the naked eye, and they are not a source of cannabinoids and terpenes.